ycc1107/NLP/readme.md

 + the documents for training idf got from websites(web crawling) and storage in training folder
 + tf = 0.5 + (0.5 *word frequency/ document words count)
 + tf-idf socre = tf * idf
-+ sentence weigth = sum of tf-idf socre of all the word in the sentence / number of words in the sentence
++ sentence wieght = sum of tf-idf score of all the word in the sentence / number of words in the sentence
-+ the return summary is the two have the highest weigth sentence
++ the return summary is the two have the highest wieght sentence